aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/plotarea/_index.md

 ### innerWidthRatioToChart {#innerWidthRatioToChart--}

-Gets or sets the width  of plot area in units of ratio of the chart area.
+Gets or sets the width of the plot area in units of the ratio of the chart area.

 ```javascript
 innerWidthRatioToChart : number;